Accidental BNL find key building block for 2 COVID-19 vaccines

 The research leading to the T7 expression system had its roots in the 1970s gene-cloning craze, when scientists around the world were looking into copying genes of living things as small as cells and as large as sheep.

-Studier had been studying bacteriophage T7, a virus that infects E. coli bacteria, since his graduate school days in the early 1960s.
+Studier had been studying bacteriophage T7, a virus that infects E. coli, since his graduate school days in the early 1960s.
 He continued the research at Brookhaven, where he worked with senior researcher Alan Rosenberg, the late John Dunn, graduate student Barbara Moffatt and postdoctoral fellow Parichehre Davanloo.

-Their research involved studies of molecular mysteries such as messenger RNA, or mRNA, the scientific marvel that helps convert DNA into such substances as proteins.
+Their research involved studies of molecular mysteries such as messenger RNA, or mRNA, the scientific marvel that helps convert DNA into proteins.

-In nature, T7 is a menace to farmers because of its prodigious ability to cause E. coli to multiply and spread quickly among produce — leading to lettuce recalls and multimillion-dollar losses in the agriculture industry.
+E. coli is a common bacteria that dwells in humans, other warm-blooded animals and some foods.
+Some forms can cause illnesses such as diarrhea and urinary tract infections.

+But E. coli has a natural enemy in T7, which kills the bacteria by infecting it and rapidly replicating its own proteins.

 "It turned out by luck," Rosenberg said in a phone interview, "that T7 had elements that if you put them together in the right fashion, what you could do is fashion a system to [create] large amounts of messenger RNA or any protein you desired to have large amounts of."

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.